"Mr. Roy is a

 I got into politics after attending UC Davis.
 I served as Chairman of Davis College Republicans after the end of my freshman year.
 That alone was an honor to be trusted to lead such an important organization after only one year in college.
 I think I have always emerged as a good leader, and I earn people's trust as a fair and trusted leader in whatever organization I have served in.
 Moreover, I served on the state board for California College Republicans for four years including holding the #2 position as Executive Vice Chairman.
 After graduating from UC Davis, I was asked to remain on the California College Republicans State Board as the PAC President.
 I have managed local political campaigns and served as county coordinators for statewide races.
 I also served as Northern California Youth Chairman for Quayle 2000.
 I founded a chapter of YAF at UC Davis, a conservative student organization.
 I was appointed to the State board of YAF as the Northern California Chairman in 1999.
 In 1998, I was elected to the Yolo County Republican Central Committee as the youngest member during the 1998 June Primary Election.
 I am a fiscal and social conservative.

 I officially graduated from UC Davis in March of 2001 with my double major as planned.
-I miss my college years, which I feel have been the greatest years of my life so far.
+I miss my college years, which I feel have been the greatest years of my life up until I got into my chosen profession.
 Moreover, I think I got the complete college experience.
 I experienced Greek life with my fraternity, was Chairman of College Republicans, Chairman of YAF, founded other campus organizations, was a campus leader, and also served on the state boards for various college level organizations including holding the #2 position with the California College Republicans.
 Greek life was awesome - participating in fraternity exchanges, road trips, playing IM sports, and throwing amazing parties.
 In addition, I was on the Dean's Honor List and elected into the Order of Omega, a Greek Honor Society for only the top 3% of Greeks in the country.I have had a great deal of professional work experience as well during my collegiate years.
-I worked at the Lawrence Livermore National Lab for 2 summers of my college tenure designing web pages and doing computer programming for the National Ignition Facility (NIF).
-Working at the lab, I gained real world experience.
+While many college students are forced to work "odd jobs," I was fortunate to have worked on a more professional level at prestigious internships.
+I worked at the Lawrence Livermore National Lab for two summers of my college tenure designing web pages and doing computer programming for the National Ignition Facility (NIF).
+Working at the lab, I gained a good deal of real world experience.
 I had my own private office and was respected for my talents.
 The lab does a good job of treating their student employees as equals and not interns.
-I managed a political campaign in 1998 for a local position called Public Guardian in Yolo County.
-I worked as the Senior Research Analyst for a publishing venture here in Northern California, where I authored several sections of a book about the City of Davis called Davis Inside & Out.
-I was offered a paid internship with the Sacramento Housing & Redevelopment Agency during the summer of my Senior Year at UC Davis.
-I was involved with many projects at the agency including reviewing applications for tax credits submited by businesses who hired eligible employees.
-Towards the end of that summer, I got an irrestible offer from Burson-Marsteller Public Relations firm in Sacramento.
-Burson-Marsteller is the largest Public Relations firm in the world.
-The internship gave me more relevant exposure to my major.
+Lawrence Livermore National Lab is very selective in who they select for these paid summer internships, and most of the candidates come from top institutions such as MIT or Stanford.
+It was quite humbling to be considered among the best college talent pool when I was selected to work there at the end of my freshman year.

 I left Schering-Plough in 2010 as the dust settled on the big merger